Tinkerforge/doc/en/source/Kits/HardwareHacking/HardwareHacking.rst

 and connect an :ref:`Industrial Digital In 4 <industrial_digital_in_4_bricklet>` to one of its LEDs that light up during an alarm.

-The full hardware description can be found
+The full description of the hardware setup can be found :ref:`here <starter_kit_hardware_hacking_smoke_detector_hardware_setup>`.
-:ref:`here <starter_kit_hardware_hacking_smoke_detector_hardware_setup>`.

 Example implementations with step-by-step instructions are available for: